About the Optus-Curtin Centre of Excellence in Artificial Intelligence

 Professor Brad Yu, Optus Chair in Artificial Intelligence

 Professor Yu works in networked systems, robotics, AI and is a Fellow of IE Australia.
-His list of honors include the Endeavour Asia Award, APD and QEII Fellowships, a finalist of the Eureka Prize for Outstanding Science in Safeguarding Australia, a 2019 John Booker Medal in Engineering Science and has been awarded multiple Australian Academy of Science and Australian Academy of Technology and Engineering visiting fellowships and grants.
+His list of honours include the Endeavour Asia Award, APD and QEII Fellowships, a finalist of the Eureka Prize for Outstanding Science in Safeguarding Australia, a 2019 John Booker Medal in Engineering Science and has been awarded multiple Australian Academy of Science and Australian Academy of Technology and Engineering visiting fellowships and grants.

 Imogen Bartlett, Program Manager